 About 16,000 tonnes of Ascophyllum nodosum (above, Feamainn bhuí in Irish, referring to the yellow colour in summer) are harvested each year in Ireland, dried and milled in factories at Arramara Teo., Cill Chiaráin (Kilkerrin), Co.
 Galway; and some 3,000 t of the resulting seaweed meal is exported and processed in Scotland for the production of alginic acid.
 Laminaria hyperborea stipes (sea rods) are harvested in Norway and used to be collected in drift in Scotland and Ireland.
 The rods are used for the manufacture of high-grade alginates.
 Other brown algae are used for the extraction of agricultural sprays ('liquid seaweed extracts').
 These extracts are used at low concentrations on crops and their hormone-like activities are thought to be due to betaines, cytokinenins, etc. In some areas, like the west of Ireland and Scotland, kelps and other brown algae are gathered as a fertiliser for land

 There are about 1800 species of brown algae, and most are marine.
 In general, brown algae are larger and more species are found in colder waters.
 Virtually all the biomass worldwide comes from a relatively small number of species in the orders Laminariales and Fucales.
-The total wholesale value of dried brown algae worldwide collected in the wild or cultivated is less than $100 million dollars.
+The total wholesale value of dried brown algae worldwide collected in the wild or cultivated is about $300 million.